sentinel-hub/collections/collections/global-land-cover/readme.md

 ## Band information

-The available bands include: a main discrete classification with 23 classes aligned with UN-FAO's Land Cover Classification System, Cover fraction percentage of ground cover for the 10 main classes, a forest type layer, quality layers on input data density and on the confidence of the detected land cover change (only delivered for maps produced in conso or nrt mode)
+The available bands include: a main discrete classification with 23 classes aligned with UN-FAO's Land Cover Classification System, a discrete classification probability map, fractional cover maps for the 10 main classes, a forest type layer, quality layer on input data density and on the confidence of the detected land cover change (only delivered for maps produced in conso or nrt mode)
 Reference: [Product User Manual](https://land.copernicus.eu/global/sites/cgls.vito.be/files/products/CGLOPS1_PUM_LC100m-V3_I3.3.pdf)

-Table 1: Bands
+**Table 1: Bands**

 <table>